harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ### Creating a test from Browser Activity (Using the Chrome Recorder)

 When running performance tests, you should make your test cases as realistic as possible.
 An easy way to do this is to record a browser session.
 Use the [Load Impact k6 Test Script Recorder](https://chrome.google.com/webstore/detail/load-impact-k6-test-scrip/docmmckkhiefiadappjepjllcoemijpj), available in the Chrome Web Store.
+The Chrome Recorder essentially generates a HAR file from browser activity and then uses the same converter built into k6 to generate a script.
+The result is a very thorough script with many details such as headers, cookies and of course, the requests being made.

 Click on **Create New Test** and select **Browser recording**, as shown in Figure 1 above.